Mayurji/Zomato-Review-Analysis/README.md

 # Zomato-Review-Analysis
-Assuming as a working employee of Restaurant registered in Zomato, Employee should be able to receive the alert in form a Mail when a Negative Feedback is written !
+Assuming as a working employee of Restaurant registered in Zomato, Employee should be able to receive the alert in form of a Mail when a Negative Feedback is written in Zomato!

 ## Tools: